Conflux-Chain/conflux-documentation/docs/general/conflux-basics/glossary.md

 ### **Encryption**
-Encryption is a cryptographic process of transforming information (plaintext) into an alternative form (ciphertext) that ideally only authorized parties can decode.
-This process involves combining the plaintext with a shorter string of data, called a key, to produce the ciphertext.
-The ciphertext can be "decrypted" back into the original plaintext by someone who possesses the correct key, but extremely difficult and time-consuming to decrypt for anyone without the key.
+Encryption is the cryptographic process of transforming information (plaintext) into an alternative form (ciphertext) that ideally can only be decoded by authorized parties through a process called decryption.
+This process involves combining the plaintext with a specific piece of data known as a key to produce the ciphertext.
+The ciphertext can be decrypted back into the original plaintext by anyone who possesses the corresponding key, but it is extremely difficult to decrypt without the key.
+The difficulty of decryption without the key depends on the encryption algorithm and the length of the key used.
+Therefore, it is crucial to choose the appropriate encryption algorithm and key length to ensure data security.

 ### **Epoch**